vsnyc/quickstart-workshop/content/60_implementing/20_create_parameters.md

 Open *submodules/quickstart-linux-bastion/linux-bastion.template* file to evaluate the *Linux bastion Quick Start*  parameters.

+*Linux Quick Start* provide variety of parameters to customize the properties of Bastion instance, depending upon your user case.

-Following parameter values needs to be passed to the **Linux bastion Quick Start** template.
+For this workshop, following parameter values needs to be passed to the **Linux bastion Quick Start** template.

 | Parameter Key | Description | Default Value|
 | ------------- | ----------- | ------------ |